 The main features that were tested included onboarding (which included the welcome screens, login process, and general tutorials), travel (which allowed users to search up attractions and bookmark them), vaccination (which was synced to locations and past trips), and profile (which allowed users to personalize their health profiles).

 Once again, I recruited 7 users within BlueDot to assist me in testing my prototype.
 Some of them were fresh testers, others were returning testers who were able to compare the two prototypes.

+Amongst more specific results, I understood that I was testing a very niche market of researchers already well-versed in the realm of infectious diseases.
 However, despite being health-conscious, they preferred to stave off their illnesses unless “it’s debilitating with potentially morbid results.”
 Because information is so readily available, it becomes an issue of “how can we encourage users to use our application if they won’t even see a doctor because they can Google everything?”

 In comparison to my first sprint, I would consider this more successful in terms of validating my initial hypothesis and improving on my shortcomings.
 I gathered much more quantifiable data, understood my user needs more, and received more favourable responses.
 100% of my returning testers preferred Pupper over Pip.

 After conducting this second sprint, it is clear that the issue that I am failing to directly target is not something I can control, but is embedded within societal thinking.
 I was already testing a niche market of people who are educated and aware of infectious diseases.
 However, even they exuded a reluctance to see medical professionals because they felt that they were so detached from the infectious disease scene for it to really matter.